Gaia-Q-Air/assets/AS/M/PAX/BW/Q1H/README.md

 This Means of Compliance document provides a comprehensive framework for demonstrating compliance with key CS-25 requirements for the Ampel360 BWB Q100 aircraft.
 The methodologies outlined incorporate both traditional aerospace approaches and innovative quantum-enhanced techniques to address the unique challenges of this revolutionary aircraft design.

 The document will be updated as the certification program progresses and as methodologies are refined based on test results and regulatory feedback.

+---

+## Hydraulic System Specification

+The hydraulic system of the AMPEL360 BWB-Q100 is designed to meet the stringent requirements of modern aerospace applications, ensuring reliability, efficiency, and safety.
+The system incorporates several quantum-enhanced components to optimize performance and maintenance.

+### Key Components
+- **Quantum-Enhanced Hydraulic Pumps**: Utilize quantum algorithms to optimize fluid flow and pressure, providing higher efficiency and reliability compared to conventional pumps.
+- **Quantum Sensors**: Monitor pressure, temperature, and fluid levels with unprecedented accuracy, enabling real-time diagnostics and predictive maintenance.

+### Technical Specifications
+- **Operating Pressure**: 3,000 psi
+- **Fluid Type**: MIL-H-5606
+- **Reservoir Capacity**: 10 liters
+- **Pump Flow Rate**: 15 liters per minute
+- **System Weight**: 50 kg

+### Maintenance Information
+- **Routine Maintenance**:
+  - Inspect hydraulic lines and fittings for leaks or damage.
+  - Replace hydraulic fluid every 1,000 flight hours or as recommended by the manufacturer.
+  - Test the operation of hydraulic pumps and actuators.

+For a comprehensive technical specification of the hydraulic system, refer to the [Hydraulic System Specification Document](./hydraulic-system-specification.md).